vikrant-rgb/youtbe-dl/README.md

 # youtbe-dl
- Downloading youtube videos from the command line
+ Downloading youtube videos from the command line.
+ Library used - Pytube
+ GUI tookit - tkinter